Gotham City: Television

 In multiple episodes of the 1960s live-action Batman television series, Batman is seen consulting a transparent map of Gotham, which is an inverted map of St. Louis.

 The live-action TV series Gotham was filmed in New York City and was an important requirement of the show's creative team.
 According to executive producer Danny Cannon, its atmosphere was inspired by the look of New York in the 1970s films of Sidney Lumet and William Friedkin.
 Clues to this include signs showing phone numbers bearing the area code 212.
 Donal Logue, who portrayed Harvey Bullock, described different aspects of that series' design of Gotham City as exhibiting different sensibilities, explaining, "for me, you can step into things that almost feel like the roaring 20s, and then there's this other really kind of heavy Blade Runner vibe floating around.
 There are elements of it that are completely contemporary and there are pieces of it that are very old-fashioned ...
 There were a couple of examples of modern technology, but maybe an antiquated version of it, that gave me a little bit of sense that it's certainly not the 50s and the 60s ...
 But it's not high tech and it's not futuristic, by any means."

-The fifth episode of Young Justice, entitled "Schooled", indicates that Gotham is located in Connecticut, near Bridgeport.
+In Young Justice, Gotham is implied to be located in Connecticut, near Bridgeport.

 The 2019 series Batwoman, which is set in Gotham City, was filmed in Chicago.

 The 2024 series The Penguin is set in Gotham City.

 DC Animated Universe

 Gotham City is featured heavily in Batman: The Animated Series.
 When describing Gotham City Paul Dini, a writer and director of the show, stated, "In my mind, it was sort of like what if the 1939 World's Fair had gone on another 60 years or so".
 In the episode "Joker's Favor", a driver's license lists a Gotham area resident's hometown as "Gotham Estates, NY".
 In the episode "Avatar", when Bruce Wayne leaves for England, a map shows Gotham City, at the joining of Long Island and the Hudson River.
 The episode "Fire from Olympus" shows a character's address in a police file indicating that Gotham City is located in New York state.
-The episode "The Mechanic", however, implies that Gotham resides in a state of the same name; a prison workshop is shown stamping license plates that read "Gotham: The Dark Deco State" (as a reference to the artistic style of the series).
+The episode "The Mechanic", however, implies that Gotham is located in a state called Gotham; a prison workshop is shown stamping license plates that read "Gotham: The Dark Deco State" (as a reference to the artistic style of the series).
 The episode "Harlequinade" states that Gotham has a population of approximately 10 million.

 Batman Beyond (1999–2001) envisions a Gotham City in 2039, referred to as Neo-Gotham.